ziporah/Marlin/docs/Tutorials/bltouch-en.md

 - Zmin GND (Pin 4/16) **<=>** Bltouch Signal GND (Black wire)
 - Servo/Control (Pin 3) **<=>** Bltouch Control Signal (Orange wire)

 We are going to need [JST splitters](https://es.aliexpress.com/item/32807855922.html) (you can buy them or do it yourself), or employ any other solution which allows us to **share an already used pin** (like pin 2/14 (24V)) in the interconnection board.
+If you have 3 pins on the autolevel JST header, you can take advantage of this extra 24V pin to feed the step down converter.

 ![jst-splitter](media/jst-splitter.jpg)

 You can take 24V and GND pins from whatever JST connector in the interconnection board.
-I would take 24V from BL or FAN connectors, since the hotend JST tends burn out as many users have reported.
+I would take it from BL or FAN connectors, since the hotend JST tends burn out as many users have reported.

 Bltouch GND points for signal and power can be merged/shared.
 If you have interferences or mal functioning, use a standalone wire for each GND.